clifton-green/esif/technical-debt.md

 ## Tasks:
 1. Set up tests (jasmine and casperjs/spooky)
-2. Add 'required' and 'validate-as' options to formBuilder
+2. Make 'validate-as' option on formBuilder work
 3. Use gulpif to create --prod and --dev states for styles, scripts and servers
 5. Add sourcemaps at some point
+6. Add jsoneditor dependencies to the gulpfile

 ## Issues
 No current issues.